denten-books/plain-text/5-surface.md

 First, with the advance of telecommunications, we observe an emerging divide between human-readable text and machine-readable code.
-Removable storage media like ticker tape and punch cards constituted a machine instruction set, meant to actuate mechanisms which in turn produced human-legible inscriptions.
+Removable storage media like ticker tape and punch cards embodied a machine instruction set, meant to actuate mechanisms which in turn produced human-legible inscriptions.
 Unintelligible (to humans without special training) control codes "driving" the machine were thereby mixed with plain text, the content of communication.
 Inscription split between sites of storage, which archives an expanded machine